uncertain and challenging times.

 Coronavirus Job Retention Scheme Extended

-In order to support business and protect jobs the Coronavirus Job Retention Scheme (CJRS) has been extended and will be in place until 30 April 2021; the Job Support Scheme has been postponed
+The Coronavirus Job Retention Scheme (CJRS) has been extended and will be in place until 30 September 2021.

 The details of the extended CJRS are: